nrzngr/feedback-popup/README.md

-# Local Setup Guide for Feedback API
+# Local Setup Guide for Feedback Popup Form

+## Setting up the Backend Locally

 This Section provides a comprehensive guide to setting up and running the Feedback API locally.
 The API is built with FastAPI, SQLAlchemy, and utilizes an asynchronous database connection for improved performance using PostgreSQL as its database.